 Since Virginia Beach is so large, the community has smaller communities within it.
 The two churches, First Presbyterian Church of Virginia Beach, at the oceanfront, and Wycliffe Presbyterian Church, in the Great Neck Area, are only fifteen minutes apart, but they couldn’t be more different.
 Oceanfront, First Presbyterian’s neighborhood, is where the tourists flock for our Boardwalk with shops, restaurants, and hotels.
 In this area, you also have high-end homes ranging from $800,000 to $12,000,000.
 These homes are usually for full-time residents, and few are rentals.
 The Virginia Beach Boardwalk is the perfect destination for most of our large festivals.
 At the other end of Oceanfront, visitors find the Vibe District, which is our very progressive side of town that has a flashy mural campaign, making many buildings stand out with wonderful, bright artwork.

-The Great Neck area, where Wycliffe Presbyterian is located, is different than the area surrounding First Presbyterian; instead of tourists and expensive homes, Great Neck is the place where many of your middle to upper-class Virginia Beach families live.
+The Great Neck area, where Wycliffe Presbyterian is located, is different than the area surrounding First Presbyterian; instead of tourists and expensive homes, Great Neck is the place where many middle to upper-class Virginia Beach families live.
 Homes here average around $400,000-$1.5 million.
-Here, you have plenty of restaurants, shops, and lots of churches.
+Here, there are plenty of restaurants, shops, and lots of churches.
 The busy street, Great Neck Road, has long stretches of paved sidewalks.
 One realty company said in this area, “If you drive the streets of Great Neck in the late afternoon, you have to dodge the strollers, bikers, and joggers.
 The neighborhood parks and pools are social gathering places.
 The residents are well-educated.
 Great Neck is where you will find one of the highest concentrations of great neighborhoods and high wage earners in Virginia Beach.”
 Great Neck Road itself is an active place where people exercise and walk their pets.
 Only fifteen minutes away, you can find a newer bar called “Pups and Pints.”
 Pups and Pints has “a large fenced in off-leash dog park, indoor doggy daycare, a restaurant, a full bar and taphouse, and plenty of outdoor seating!”
 Pups and Pints is a good example of how others are seeing the opportunity in Virginia Beach to connect with pet owners.

-The fondness for pets within the church became clear to me in 2018 when the our Associate Pastor regularly brought her older dog into the office.
+The fondness for pets within the church became clear to me in 2018 when the Associate Pastor regularly brought her older dog into the office.
 I witnessed how the dog’s presence helped make connections and built a bond between the pastor and pet lovers in the congregation.
 Before 2018, bringing an animal into our church would have been unthinkable, given the congregation's more formal nature.
 The presence of the dog opened doors to deeper conversations as people shared stories about their pets.
 Even after the Associate Pastor’s departure, the church increased animal involvement, including a live Nativity with animals, live animals in children's messages, and an annual Blessing of the Animals Service.
 When the new Head of Staff Pastor arrived, she led the Blessing of the Animals service.
 She shared with me that she was intrigued when a member brought the ashes of her deceased pet and wished she had additional pastoral resources for such occasions.
 Later, during the pandemic, I became aware of multiple church families, including my own parents and grandmother, grieving the loss of their pets.
 Time and again, I wished for pastoral resources to help those mourning the loss of a cherished animal.